xinyu-dev/NeMo-Skills/docs/index.md

 You can find more examples of how to use NeMo-Skills in the [tutorials](./tutorials/index.md) page.

 We've built and released many popular models and datasets using NeMo-Skills.
 See all of them in the [Papers & Releases](./releases/index.md) documentation.

+We support many popular benchmarks and it's easy to add new in the future.
+The following categories of benchmarks are supported